paulholmberg/mermaid-confluence-embed/README.md

 ### Installing

-Embed a Data Section macro on your Confluence page and add a Text Data field.
+Embed a Data Section macro on your Confluence page and add a Text Data field with the content type set to no-format.
 This field will hold your mermaid markup.
 Note that it must have a unique "Field Name" on the page.
 Add a HTML macro within the Data Section but after the Text Data field and configure the 'Location of HTML Data' field to the following:

 ```
 #https://paulholmberg.github.io/mermaid-confluence-embed/embed_me.html